SafeSleep Bassinet evidence hub

 Choosing & using the bassinet

-• Use only the mattress/pad that came with the bassinet, fitted with a tight, correctly-sized sheet — nothing thicker, softer, or aftermarket.AAP 2022CPSC
+• Use only the mattress or pad that came with the bassinet, fitted with a tight, correctly-sized sheet.
+Do not add anything thicker, softer, or aftermarket.AAP 2022CPSC

 • Stop using the bassinet at the manufacturer's weight or roll-over limit, whichever comes first, and transition to a crib.CPSC

-• Do not add wedges, props, or incline to manage reflux without explicit direction from your pediatrician.AAP 2022CPSC rule
+• Do not add wedges, props, or incline to manage reflux without explicit direction from your pediatrician.AAP 2022CPSC SSBA

 Lower the risk further

-• Avoid overheating and head covering — dress baby in light layers; a wearable blanket or sleep sack instead of loose bedding.AAP 2022NICHD
+• Avoid overheating and head covering.
+Dress baby in light layers; use a wearable blanket or sleep sack instead of loose bedding.AAP 2022NICHD

-• Offer a pacifier at sleep time (once breastfeeding is established) — it's associated with reduced SIDS risk.AAP 2022
+• Offer a pacifier at sleep time, once breastfeeding is established.
+It is associated with reduced SIDS risk.AAP 2022

 • Keep the sleep space smoke-, alcohol-, and drug-free, before and after birth.AAP 2022

-1. Search the live CPSC recalls database for your exact bassinet brand and model — recall status changes, so this is the only authoritative source.CPSC recalls
+1. Search the live CPSC recalls database for your exact bassinet brand and model.
+Recall status changes, so CPSC is the authoritative source.CPSC recalls

 2. Register your bassinet with the manufacturer (or mail the product registration card) so you're notified directly of any future recall.CPSC

-3. Avoid second-hand or hand-me-down sleep products unless you can confirm the model, that it meets the current federal standard, and that it has all original parts and an intact, unworn mattress.CPSCCPSC rule
+3. Avoid second-hand or hand-me-down sleep products unless you can confirm the model, that it meets the current federal standard, and that it has all original parts and an intact, unworn mattress.CPSC16 CFR 1218

 Want the deeper context on past bassinet recalls and what triggered them?
-See our bassinet safety & recalls guide.
+Read the bassinet safety and recalls guide.

 What we do